 I also like to bring a table cloth too, as you can take it off at the end of the day and give it a good shake out.
 If you do bring a table cloth, be sure to bring something to tape it or clip it down; otherwise you’ll get annoyed with it flapping around in the wine.

-We also have this really neat Coleman table and chairs set which we bring along.
+We also have this really neat Coleman table and chairs set (check it out on eBay) which we bring along.
 It’s excellent for taking down to the beach or just for having any extra table and chairs around the campsite.

 Camp Kitchen (Optional)